 The repatriation of archives was made more difficult by the fact that the collections of some institutions could not be separated as entries had been made in chronological order instead of by place (for ex. military and mortgage).
 This is one of the reasons Luxembourg researchers should consult the State Archives in Arlon when searching for information on their ancestors who were in the military or owned land during the time period before this final partition of the Grand Duchy of Luxembourg.

 Repatriation continues even today as archivists are finding documents in their vast collections and return them to their country of origin.
 One example is this book of atlases for the Canton of Arlon from 1808.
 It was in such a bad condition that it had to be completely taken apart and restored.
-The double-sided cadastre plans now fill a box instead of being in book form (see box on back table in group photo below).
+The double-sided cadastre plans now fill a box instead of being in book form (see box on the back table in the group photo below).

 Following the conference, Mr. Trigalet took us into the area not normally open to the public.